codegouvfr/react-dsfr/css-in-js.md

 ### useIsDark()

-You can access the active mode (isDark: true/false) in the `theme` object however, if you want to manually switch the mode you can use `setIsDark(true/false)` .
+You can access the active mode (isDark: true/false) in the `theme` object.
+However, if you want to manually switch the mode, you can use `setIsDark(true/false)` .

 {% hint style="info" %}
 Consider using the [\<Display />](https://react-dsfr-components.etalab.studio/?path=/docs/components-display--default) component instead of trying to manually manage the active mode.